tenttiya/miniptc_data/README.md

 ## Navigation
 This GitHub repository contains following folders:

-* **hitrace**: capillary electrophoresis data, processed figures, and MATLAB scripts used for analyzing SHAPE reactivity of WT mini-PTC, seven Eterna PTC designs, WT mini-PTC with A- and P-site analogs, mini-PTC 1.1 with A- and P-site analogs.
+* **hitrace**: capillary electrophoresis data and MATLAB scripts used for analyzing SHAPE reactivity of WT mini-PTC, seven Eterna PTC designs, WT mini-PTC with A- and P-site analogs, mini-PTC 1.1 with A- and P-site analogs.

 * **ribopaint**: TIFF files and MATLAB scripts used to plot SHAPE reactivities on figures.